20 Clever Uses for Bananas (Besides Eating Them)

 Make a face mask

 Take a moment to pamper yourself!
 That’s right: You can use a banana as an all-natural face mask that moisturizes your skin and leaves it looking and feeling softer.
-Mash up a medium-sized ripe banana into a smooth paste, then gently apply it to your face and neck.
-Let it sit for 10-20 minutes, then rinse it off with cold water.
-Another popular mask recipe calls for ¼ cup plain yogurt, 2 tablespoons honey, and 1 medium banana.
+Mash up a medium-size ripe banana into a smooth paste, then gently apply it to your face and neck.
+Let it sit for 10 to 20 minutes, then rinse it off with cold water.
+Another popular mask recipe calls for 1/4 cup plain yogurt, 2 tablespoons honey and 1 medium banana.

 Eat a frozen “banana-sicle”